-This time of year, we enjoy sweet and savory aromas that waft from the kitchen and trigger our childhood memories.
-We hang twinkle lights from banisters and gather with friends we see maybe just a few times a year.
-It is truly a magical season.
+This weekend, we'll enjoy sweet and savory aromas that waft from the kitchen and trigger our childhood memories.
+We'll gaze at twinkle lights from banisters and gather with friends we see maybe just a few times a year.
+It is truly a magical holiday.
 But with all of the excitement, we tend to lose sight of the importance of safety.
 Captain Dave Meadows of the Fire Prevention and Education Division of the Fort Wayne Fire Department shares the essential tips you need to know to keep your holidays merry and bright.

 “According to the National Fire Protection Association, cooking fires are the number one cause of home fires and home injuries,” Captain Meadows said.
 “It's a recipe for serious injury or even death to wear loose clothing (especially hanging sleeves), walk away from a cooking pot on the stove, or leave flammable materials, such as potholders or paper towels, around the stove.
 The FWFD encourages you follow simple cooking safety tips to keep you and your family safe this holiday season.”